darktohka/laravel-email-confirmation/README.md

 ## Laravel Email Confirmation ##

-This package is to add email confirmation to Laravel 5.4 or 5.5 project.
+This package is to add email confirmation to Laravel 8.x project.

 It should be used after `php artisan make:auth` command but can also be added to existing project.